Your ward councillors are:

 For 2018 to 2019 the allocated ward budget is £26,910.

 - supporting residents to prosper and access the services they need

-Community groups and voluntary organisations based in the ward can apply for ward committee funding.
+Community groups and voluntary organisations based in the ward are encouraged to apply for ward committee funding.

 Consultations and decisions on funding happen at ward committee meetings, team meetings and through other engagement opportunities such as surveys and councillor surgeries.

-The Housing Environment Improvement Programme (HEIP) helps to deliver local priorities including things tenants have identified as important in their area.
+The Housing Environment Improvement Programme (HEIP) supports the delivery of local priorities, specifically improvements that tenants have identified as being important to them.